This article may contain compensated links. See our full disclosure here

-I was bitterly disappointed when I heard that the sea cave was not included in our tour but in the end, we chose not to visit the sea cave.
-We enjoyed the other grottos and wanted to explore the island.
+I was bitterly disappointed when I heard that the sea cave was not included in our tour but in the end, we chose not to visit the grotto .
+We enjoyed the other grottoes and wanted to explore the island.

 Capri boat tours are not created equally.
 There are pros and cons of choosing a boat cruise of the island and unsurprisingly it comes down to variables of price, tour length and quality of experience.